 1. If you are adding raw meat, brown it first in oil on a high heat as this adds flavour (some people roll the raw meat in flour first but I find that this reduces the taste and gives a grey stew.).
 Don’t put too much meat in the pan at once when browning as it will reduce the taste.
 I do mine in batches.

 2. De-glaze the pan that you have cooked the meat in and add to your stew to get all that lovely flavour.
 Make sure you scrape out all that gunk from the bottom of the pan.

-3.If you are making a vegetarian stew beans will add body and protein to your stew and I sometimes brown some of the other vegetables quickly to caramalise and add extra taste.
+3.If you are making a vegetarian stew adding beans will add body and protein to your stew, and I sometimes brown some of the other vegetables quickly to caramelize and add extra taste.

 5. You will need enough liquid to cover the ingredients.
 Use stock rather than water if you can.
 Home made stock is the best, but stock cubes are fine.

-6. Add acidic ingredients in moderation eg tomatoes puree or wine (they can make your stew sour) and don’t add until after your beans are cooked or else they can make them tough.
+6. Add acidic ingredients in moderation eg tomatoes puree or wine (they can make your stew sour), and don’t add them until after your beans are cooked or else they can make them tough.